c-oreills/twistwood/Tale 11 - Flying South.md

 # Interpretation
 According to the author's Instagram comments, the woodpecker's style is an homage to [Drinky Crow](https://en.wikipedia.org/wiki/The_Drinky_Crow_Show)

+# Caption
+> The birds are flying south!

 # Hidden Item
 Item: Pumpkin
 Location: ~~Panel 2, in the leaves at the top~~